Redevelopment & the Community

 Do taxing entities serving a redevelopment project area lose tax revenue?

-No. Taxing entities such as Pueblo City Schools or the Pueblo City and County Library and special districts continue to receive all the tax revenues they were receiving the year a redevelopment project was begun (the base year).
-Over the long term, they benefit from the redevelopment project and the tax increment financing process because once PURA’s financial obligation has been repaid they receive all the tax increment created by the redevelopment that PURA had been using to repay bonds or to reimburse developers.
+No. Taxing entities such as Pueblo City Schools, Pueblo City and County Library, and special districts continue to receive all the tax revenues they received the year a redevelopment project started (the base year).
+Over the long term, they benefit from the redevelopment project and the tax increment financing process.
+Once PURA’s financial obligation is repaid, they receive all the tax increment created by the redevelopment that PURA had been using to repay bonds or reimburse developers.

 The Redevelopment Process

-Every redevelopment project in which PURA gets involved, by its nature, is difficult.
-If a proposed project did not have problems—financial, physical, or market driven—the private sector would be able to accomplish the redevelopment on its own and there would be no need for PURA assistance.
+Every redevelopment project in which PURA is involved, by its nature, is difficult.
+If a proposed project did not have problems—financial, physical, or market-driven—the private sector would be able to accomplish the redevelopment on its own and there would be no need for PURA assistance.

 PURA becomes aware of potential projects in a number of ways.
-Projects may be brought to the authority’s attention by city leaders, neighborhood groups or developers, among others.
+Projects may be brought to the authority’s attention by city leaders, neighborhood groups, or developers.
 Sometimes, redevelopment is part of a city policy directive.

-Once PURA has a proposed project before it, the authority follows a structured process to take a redevelopment effort from concept to reality.
+Once PURA has a proposed project, the authority follows a structured process to take a redevelopment from concept to reality.

 What is the first step in the redevelopment process?

 The first step is to conduct a blight study.
-This task is generally performed by consultants skilled in conducting blight studies.
+This is performed by consultants skilled in conducting blight studies.

-A blight study has a two-fold purpose—to determine whether PURA can become involved in a project and to help establish the boundaries of the urban renewal area.
-Often the boundaries used for the blight study become the boundaries for the urban renewal area, but the final area also may be smaller than the area used for the blight study.
+A blight study has a two-fold purpose.
+The first is to determine whether PURA can become involved in a project.
+The second is to help establish the boundaries of the urban renewal area.
+Moreover, the boundaries used for the blight study become the boundaries for the urban renewal area.
 In no circumstance may the urban renewal area boundaries be set outside the boundaries of the blight study area.

 What happens after the blight study?

-If blight is found, the next step in the process is development of a redevelopment plan.
-This plan provides a legal framework for implementing redevelopment activities in a project area.
+If blight is found, the next step in the process is developing a redevelopment plan.
+This will provide a legal framework for implementing redevelopment activities in a project area.

 Who approves the redevelopment plan?